I was born in the Wild Wild West.

 I taught my son how to handle

-a gun as my dad taught me.
+the gun as my dad taught me.

 I always told him to stay out of trouble, which he did.